Tirana Rugby Club

-Tirana Rugby Club (Albanian:Klubi Regbisë Tirana) are a rugby league and former rugby union team based in Tirana, Albania.
-Established in August 2013, they are the first and oldest rugby team in Albania.
+Tirana Rugby Club (Albanian:Klubi Regbisë Tirana) is a rugby team based in Tirana, Albania.
+Established in August 2013, it is the first and oldest rugby team in Albania.

 Pre-foundation

 In 2011, rugby was promoted as the next major sport in Albania.
 The first match was held on 4 August 2013, with the participation of Tirana Rugby Club and immigrants from Italy.
 The promotional event was held at Selman Stërmasi Stadium.

 History

-In August 2013 Tirana RC was officially founded from some guys who simply had the desire to offer something more than the existing sports in the country.
-It was created for something different, more adrenaline, more contact.
-The beginnings and creation of a compact squad was not easy due to lack of popularity of this sport, which made the approach and recruitment very difficult.
+The initial team began as “Tirana Lions Rugby Club” and later becoming “Tirana Rugby Club”.
+The club was formed through the joint effort of; Stiljan Sala, Xhino Drangu, Mariglen Nezaj and Kein Turdiu.
+It represented a truly pioneering endeavour where the effort of the aforementioned was to bring rugby to the youth of the capital.
+Though a sport with a previously unknown culture, the number of players from different schools increased steadily.
 Xhino Drangu and Adam Vernon were two guys who worked hard to establish the first steps of the game which then made the recruitment easier.
 More new players joined the club.
-Drangu has had 5 years experience in the United Kingdom.
-He became the first coach in 2013.
+Drangu previously studied in the UK where he played rugby in school.
+He became the first coach in 2013 and later the clubs first President.
 He helped players start understanding and play genuine rugby.

 As years went on, squad became more solid and was able to play friendlies.
 The first one was played against Kosovo Roosters RC in 2013.
 In 2014, Adam Vernon became the second coach of the team.
 He is of English origin and has played rugby in high levels, semi or fully professional.
 The second friendly was again played against Kosovo Roosters RC in Tirana.

 In beginning of 2015, club submitted the necessary application to become officially recognized.
 Registration was made possible and club got the status of a non-profit organization.
 Same year, along with rugby, club took part at the first cricket game in Albania.
 This was mediated from members of the British Embassy in Albania and of Crown Agents.